yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/implementation-sequence.md

 # **Implementation Sequence**

 FHIR offers a wealth of different Resource types, and it can be difficult to know where to start.
-However experience with Shared Care Record implementations suggests a well-trodden path to incrementally delivering value.
+However experience with Shared Care Record implementations suggests a well-trodden path to incrementally delivering value..

 ### **1) Patient**